Ahead of elections, Mexicans say they want change, a stop to violence

 “He is the hope for the youth,” Carreno said of the leftist candidate.

-A recent survey from the Mexican newspaper Reforma gave Obrador 51 percent support, Anaya 27 percent and Meade 19 percent.
+Most polls show that López Obrador will be elected president of Mexico on Sunday.
+A recent survey from the Mexican newspaper Reforma gave him 51 percent support, Anaya 27 percent and Meade 19 percent.
 The poll surveyed 1,200 registered voters and had a margin of error of four percentage points.

+If López Obrador wins, he will become Mexico’s first left-leaning president in generations.

+The Morena party is likewise expected to gain prominence in leadership in mayorships and governorships throughout Mexico and a majority in the national congress.
+With these wins Morena and López Obrador aim to curve rampant corruption and create a more inward domestic style of economic development and social policies.

 “It’s the root of our most basic problem in Mexico,” she said, “a lack of investment in things like culture, arts, investigations, education, making it more attractive for our educated people to leave the country.”